Dealing with Unmatched Bets and Partially Matched Bets

-First we must understand a particular aspect on how a betting exchange works.
+To understand what both an unmatched or partially matched bet is, you firstly need to understand how the betting exchanges work.
 A betting exchange is essentially a platform where you can offer odds to people on events, as well as take odds that others are offering.

 However, on small events there is less interest in the market and therefore less of a queue, so there may not be enough money available in the market for someone to take the lay bet you’re offering.
 Therefore the lay bet goes ‘unmatched’ or worse yet only part of your bet is matched (partially matched bets), leaving the remainder unmatched.
 This is because there isn't anyone wanting to back the bet at the odds you’re offering and the odds increase to the next increment as a result.